l. Bougainvilleas are everywhere. They blossom year round. We walk down lanes strewn with petals.

 1. Organized crime.
 Cops are underpaid.
 The wheels of justice grind slowly.
 A neighbour took five years to evict a tenant who didn't pay his rent.
 Locals are extorted by criminal gangs.
 My wife's hair dresser had to close his shop, move and work discreetly out of his home to throw them off his track.
 There seems to be a lot of political corruption but at least it is aired out in the media.

 3. It's taking Mexico forever to legalize and make cannabis available.
 The best thing about Canada today is the legal cannabis.
-Apart from my friends, I also miss fresh salmon and Smith's corned beef and pastrami.
-Also English used bookstores.
+Apart from my friends, I also miss fresh salmon, albacore tuna, lamb chops, A&W Teen burgers and Smith's corned beef and pastrami.
+Also medium roast coffee (Mexican coffee is all dark roast) and English used bookstores.

-In conclusion, Mexico seems a vestige of a more civilized bygone era.
+In conclusion, Mexico is far from perfect but it is still a vestige of a more civilized bygone era.

 I'm sure readers who are more familiar with the Mexican scene will advise.